 The star who turned traitor

 The birth of a left-arm fast bowler who went from being one of the brightest prospects on the world stage to a cricketer mired in the shame of spot-fixing in a matter of a year.
 Mohammad Amir, who made his international debut at 17, could bowl in the high 80mphs and was crucial in Pakistan's title run during the World T20 in 2009.
 He took his form to ODIs, turning in consistent spells in the Champions Trophy.
 His Test career got off to a relatively sedate start but he soon made up and, during the 2010 tour to England, became the youngest bowler, at 18, to take 50 Test wickets.
 But it all came crashing down when it was alleged he had bowled deliberate no-balls in a Test at Lord's.
 In February 2011 he was handed a five-year ban following investigations by an ICC tribunal.
-He pleaded guilty to the charges and was sentenced to six months in prison at Southwark Crown Court.
-Amir was released after serving half the sentence and went back to Pakistan.
-When the ICC revised its anti-corruption code, he was allowed to return to official cricket in 2015.
+He pleaded guilty to the charges and was sentenced to six months in prison, but was released after serving half the sentence.
+In 2016, Amir made a successful comeback for Pakistan, playing limited-overs matches in New Zealand and then the Asia Cup and the World T20.

 A mix-up at the start of the fifth Test between West Indies and India in Trinidad, when both captains, Garry Sobers and Ajit Wadekar, thought they had won the toss.
 Both wanted to bat first, but Sobers eventually relented.
 He might have wished he hadn't once Sunil Gavaskar starting showing him the maker's name: Gavaskar made 124 and 220 to take his tally for the series to 774 at an average of 154.80.
 All this in his first series as a Test player.